-This article first appeared in Texas Lifestyle Magazine on June 30, 2019.
+This article first appeared on Texas Lifestyle Magazine on April 3, 2019.

 Lucinda Williams is on the road to celebrate the 20th anniversary of her highly-influential masterpiece, “Car Wheels On A Gravel Road.”